kapalakiran/automation/README.md

 a. prod - prod.properties

-   Which contains url,other creds if required
+   Which contains url, other creds if required
 Other important files in the project are as follows-

 # testngxml/flipkarttestng.xml